 Spicy food is particularly hard to pair because the flavors are so complex and usually have many different ingredients.
 Because pairing wines with spicy food is challenging, a lot of diners reach for a refreshing beer instead.
 But don’t give up too soon, there are plenty of pairing options for the wine drinker at your table.

 Adding your menu to your POS shouldn’t feel like putting together a jigsaw puzzle.
-With Breadcrumb POS, restaurateurs build courses and automatically fire items with a quick tap.
+With Upserve POS, restaurateurs build courses and automatically fire items with a quick tap.
 Schedule a demo now.

 Here are a couple of tips to keep in mind and help your servers make a knowledgeable recommendation.